 At the start of your walk we will pick you up from MACq01 between 9.00am - 9.10am, follwed by the Old Woolstore between 9.05am - 9.15am.
 Or make your way down to our walkers base (164 Murray Street, Hobart) at 9.30am.
 Here you will meet your guides and have a briefing.

-Upon arrival at Port Arthur Historic Site we will make our way down to the jetty where a private boat will be waiting to depart for Denman’s Cove at 12.30pm.
-Cruising beyond Port Arthur, aside from the possible seal and dolphin spotting, some of the highest dolerite cliffs in the Southern Hemisphere come into view, an indication of the drama to come.
+Upon arrival at Stewarts Bay we will make our way down to the jetty where a private boat will be waiting to depart for our short trip across to Denman’s Cove at 1.15pm.
+Cruising with views back to Port Arthur, aside from the possible seal and dolphin spotting, some of the highest dolerite cliffs in the Southern Hemisphere come into view, an indication of the drama to come.